dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

 Windows as a Service is the way to update Windows 10 devices.
 With Windows 10, new Feature Updates and Quality Updates contain the contents of all previous updates.
 This means that as long as you've installed the latest update, you know that your Windows 10 devices are completely up-to-date.
 Unlike with previous versions of Windows, you now must install the entire update instead of part of an update.

 By using Windows Update for Business, you can simplify the update management experience so that you don’t need to approve individual updates for groups of devices.
 You can still manage risk in your environments by configuring an update rollout strategy and Windows Update makes sure that updates are installed at right time.
 Microsoft Intune provides the ability to configure update settings on devices and gives you the ability to defer update installation.
 Intune doesn’t store the updates, but only the update policy assignment.
-Devices access Windows Update directly for the updates.Use Intune to configure and manage **Windows 10 update rings**.
+Devices access Windows Update directly for the updates.
+Use Intune to configure and manage **Windows 10 update rings**.
 An update ring contains a group of settings that configure when and how Windows 10 updates get installed.
 For example, you can configure the following:

 - **Windows 10 Servicing Branch**: Choose whether you want groups of devices to receive updates from the Current Branch or from the Current Branch for Business.
 - **Deferral Settings**: Configure update deferral settings to delay update installations for groups of devices.
-You will then have a staged update rollout so that you can review progress along the way.
+Use these settings to give you a staged update roll out so that you can review progress along the way.
 - **Pausing**: Postpone the installation of updates if you discover an issue at any point during the update rollout.
 - **Maintenance window**: Configure the hours in which updates can be installed.
 - **Update type**: Choose the types of updates that get installed.
 For example, Quality Updates, Feature Updates, or drivers.